sweetsmint/Composition_Java/README.md

 Then to update your dependencies you can run `./run bundle:install` or `./run yarn:install`.
-That'll make sure any lock files get copied from Docker's image (thanks to volumes) into your code repo an
+That'll make sure any lock files get copied from Docker's image (thanks to volumes) into your code repo and now you can commit those files to version control like usual.

+Alternatively for updating your gems based on specific version ranges de